camunda/camunda-docs-manual/content/update/patch-level.md

 ## FEEL Engine: Changed Module Structure

-With the above-mentioned patch releases, the module structure has changed in conjunction with the [FEEL Engine].
+With the above-mentioned patch release, the module structure has changed in conjunction with the [FEEL Engine].
 From now on, the FEEL Engine will be delivered as a dedicated module `feel-engine`.
 It is no longer part of the `camunda-engine-feel-scala` module.
 The FEEL Engine module follows its own versioning.